bio-tools/biotoolsDocs/IFB_tools.rst

 .. image:: _static/ifb_info_standard.png

 .. note::
    The above diagram is intended to give a quick overview of the information requirement.
 Only the main types of tool and most important attributes are shown.
-The instructions_ below cover everything in more detail, in a step-by-step way.
+The guidelines_ below cover everything in more detail, and go through the curation process in a step-by-step way.

-.. _instructions:
+.. _guidelines:
 4. Describe your tools
 ----------------------